vit-vivekkumar/Leadzen-todo_task/README.md

-# Django Todo React

-Create todo app with Django and React.

-#
+Create a simple TODO web App with following features
+• Add Task
+• Delete Task
+• Mark as Completed
+• List of Tasks
+• List of Completed Tasks
+• List of Pending Tasks

-## Tools
+## Used Tools

-- Django 4
-- React Js
-- Python 3
+- Django, ReactJS

 #